nathannieuwenhuizen/webpack/README.md

 It's setup as a fundement for an GameDevelopment exam project.

 ## Getting started
-After the project is cloned into a local repository you need to install the needed packages.
+After the project is cloned into a local repository you need to install the needed packages defined in the package.json.
+Those packages are the necessary software programs needed for the deevelopment enviroment.

 This is done by running:
 ```